swaptacular/swpt_accounts/protocol.rst

 .. [#zero-min-amount] If ``min_amount`` is zero, the transfer will be prepared successfully even when the amount available on the account is zero or less.
-(In this case, the secured (locked) amount will be zero.)
+(In this case, the secured amount will be zero.)

 FinalizeTransfer